-A correct representation of the above-described processes in numerical models will improve predictions of sea ice anomalies along the Northeast Passage and beyond.
-To improve understanding of individual mechanisms contributing to sea ice decline, in this study we further investigate the hypothesis about the preconditioning effect of winter ice dynamics on the local summer sea ice cover.
+A correct representation of the above described processes in numerical models will improve predictions of sea ice anomalies along the Northeast Passage and beyond.
+To improve understanding of individual mechanisms contributing to sea ice decline, in this study, we further investigate the hypothesis about the preconditioning effect of winter ice dynamics on the local summer sea ice cover.
 To separate the winter from the summer processes that influence the summer sea ice cover in the Laptev Sea, we perform a sensitivity study by means of a numerical model.
-This allows us to quantify this effect and to test whether the observed increase sea ice area export is reflected in an increase in sea ice volume export out of the Laptev Sea.
+This allows us to quantify this effect and to test if the observed increase sea ice area export is reflected in an increase in sea ice volume export out of the Laptev Sea.
 This would extend the importance of the regional sea ice transports to the larger region of the Transpolar Drift system.

 The outline of this paper is as follows.
-In Sect.
-2 we describe the observational and satellite data sources, and the numerical model.
-In Sect.
-3, we review the preconditioning effect of late-winter ice dynamics on the sea ice cover by means of airborne sea ice thickness surveys made at the end of the winter 2008 and 2012.
-In Sect.
-4, we extend the late-winter sea ice export of Krumpen et al. (2013) to 2014 and compare satellite-based estimates with results obtained from the numerical model.
-Finally, we investigate the importance of the winter preconditioning for the summer sea ice cover in a sensitivity study (Sect.
-5).
-In Sects.
-6 and 7 we discuss and sum up our findings and investigate the impact of winter ice dynamics on fast ice decay.
+In Section 2 we describe the observational and satellite data sources, and the numerical model.
+In Section 3, we review the preconditioning effect of late winter ice dynamics on the sea ice cover by means of airborne sea ice thickness surveys made at the end of the winter 2008 and 2012.
+In section 4, we extend the late winter sea ice export of Krumpen et al. (2013) till 2014 and compare satellite-based estimates with results obtained from the numerical